Last updated

 Our primary focus with this list was saving you money, but we also know vacations can be mentally taxing by themselves.
 We figured you could also use an app that might help to save your sanity.

 Pause is similar to the popular Calm app in that it’s focused on mindfulness, but it does not sell guided meditations or sleep soundtracks.
-Instead, Pause allows you to focus on the subtleties of movement through its “Finger Tai Chi,” which allows you to slow down while you follow a slowly expanding orb across the screen while ambient music plays.
+Instead, Pause allows you to focus on the subtleties of movement through its “Finger Tai Chi,” which allows you to slow down while you follow a slowly expanding orb across the screen, while ambient music plays.
+Sound trippy?
+It is!
+It’s also oddly soothing and a great way to tune out the otherwise hectic distractions around you

 Screenshot of Pause app's Finger Tai-Chi